ndoornekamp/ndoornekamp.github.io/posts/graceful-lambda-timeouts.md

 permalink: /graceful-lambda-timeouts
 ---

-AWS Lambda is meant for quick workloads and has a configurable maximum execution time which can't be set to more than 15 minutes.
-While this is well-known, you may still end up with Lambdas that sometimes take longer than their configured maximum excecution time.
-Such workloads are terminated abruptly as soon as they exceed the specified timeout, without an opportunity to log what happened or clean up after themselves.
+AWS Lambda workloads are terminated abruptly as soon as they exceed the specified timeout, without an opportunity to log what happened or clean up after themselves.
+This note provides a way to detect the imminent timeout and handle it gracefully, allowing for cleanup and logging.

-This note does not cover ways to actually run the workload successfully, such as using a different technology (an [ECS Task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) if you want to stick with AWS, for example) or optimizing your workload to run faster.
-It only aims to provide a way to detect the imminent timeout and handle it gracefully, allowing for cleanup and logging.
+It does not cover ways to actually run the workload successfully, such as using a different technology (an [ECS Task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) if you want to stick with AWS, for example) or optimizing your workload to run faster.

 ## How to